We are building with living mycelium waste

-In the autumn of 2020, we started experimenting with different shapes and methods to build this living cycle, and investigate material decomposition as part of the design process.
+In the Summer of 2020, we started experimenting with different shapes and methods to build this living cycle, and investigate material decomposition as part of the design process.
 Different towers will emerge at the Mediamatic Biotoop.
-You are invited to build with us and to discuss the process with Arne Hendriks at one of his lectures.
+You are invited to build with us and to discuss the process with Arne Hendriks at one of his talks.

 Feral city pigeons have a bad reputation but that says more about us humans than it says about the pigeon.
 It's also a relatively recent perception.
 Throughout history, pigeons have always been highly valued, both for their incredible skills to find their way home, as well as for their meat and the…

 Is it an urban mushroom farm?
 Is it a pigeon tower?
 Is it a pile of compost?

 What are those structures outside the barn at Mediamatic?

 Because these structures are made from living mycelium WHAT you call it probably depends on WHEN you encounter it.
 At first they are horizontal mushroom farms, and many of our neighbours have enjoyed picking the very tasty yellow oyster mushrooms that grow from its walls.
 If you look carefully…

 Defining the Shape